-An ESIC is an Early Stage Innovation Company.
-In order for a company to qualify as an ESIC through the principals based assessment system the company must have high growth potential, be able to scale, address a broader than local market, and have competitive advantages.
-Points based assessment does not require an additional objective assessment of the early stage company’s innovation, and instead relies upon independent assessment via government, commercial or other established measure.
+An ESIC is an Early Stage Innovation Company as defined by Australian Tax Law.
+In order for a company to qualify as an ESIC through the Principals Based Assessment system the company must have high growth potential, be able to scale, address a broader than local market, and have competitive advantages.
+Alternately an Early Stage Company can qualify via the objective Points Based Assessment.
+Points based qualification does not directly assess the early stage company’s innovation, and instead relies upon independent assessment via government, commercial or other established innovation measures.

-As a business, ESIC status in isolation, makes a company more attractive for investment.
-It is a way you can let investors know you are a promising new company.
+As a business, ESIC status in isolation, makes a company a more attractive for investment.
+It is a way founders can let investors know you are a promising new company.
 Take our ESIC Pre-Assessment here to see if you are likely to qualify as an ESIC.

 What is innovation and why is tax being used to promote it?

-Innovation is what's new and innovation is what is new.
-The trouble is that making something new is hard and risky, and finding capital for risky ventures is getting harder, so the Australian government has acted assertively to bridge the gap and connect funds with promising ventures earlier than before, with some help from a generous tax incentive (ESIC).
+Innovation is what is new and what is new is innovation.
+The action or process of creating new methods, products, unique and rare benefits that set a business apart is often difficult and risky.
+Finding capital for risky ventures is difficult and getting harder, so the Australian Federal Government has acted assertively to help bridge the gap and connect funds with promising ventures earlier than before, in the form of generous tax incentives (ESIC).

-ESIC is designed to help founders get funded, though does not apply to reduce any tax they may pay.
+ESIC is designed to help founders get funded earlier, it does reduce any tax they may pay.

-Equally, ESIC will not secure investment in its own right, as the main benefit is gained only on profitable sale of the companys' shares.
-ESIC's still need to be attractive investments in thier own right.
+Equally, ESIC will not secure investment in its own right, as the main benefit is gained only on profitable sale of the company shares.
+ESIC's must be attractive investments in their own right.

 Early Stage Companies Pre-assessment

-This pre-assessment will help you explore if you are likely to eligibility for Eligible Early Stage Innovation Company incentives.
-We can check if a company that meets the Early Stage Test and either the 100 point Innovation Test or the Principles-based Innovation Test.
-Failing these tests, the company may request a taxation ruling from the Australian Tax Office.
+This pre-assessment will help you explore if qualifying investors in an Australian Company are likely to eligible for Early Stage Innovation Company incentives.
+The company must pass the Early Stage Test and either the 100 point Innovation Test or the Principles-based Innovation Test to be considered an ESIC in that tax year.